TiagoF99/CSC302-Patient-Questionnaire/Documentation/tech-stack.md

 - Quick setup time so we can get to work on implementation ASAP
 - Lots of support for libraries and packages especially on the UI side of things
 - Jest was a no-brainer here as it’s the most popular and well supported testing library for JS projects.

+$~$
+## Other options we considered
+### Angular Front End
+  - The main reason we didn't choose Angular is that most of the us on the team have none/limited experience.
+Given that there's no real benefits we can come up with, the risk it takes to go with a foreign technology comes with too many roadblocks for us to justify it.
+### Python Back End
+  - We heavily considered a Python server framework (Flask or Django) to use for our project due to it's quick and easy setup, ease of unit testing, and for our familiarity with python.
+Ultimately, we chose to use Nodejs and Express as we felt keeping a full stack JavaScript environment was quite powerful (JS for front and backend has a lot of benefits such as compatibility, easier debugging, speed, etc.).
+Also, it's compatible with what Purajuniper is using.
+There was nothing particulary wrong with Python, the alternative was just better.